ChordPro/chordpro/docs/content/Chordpro-Configuration-File.md

 ### Strings and Tuning

-Setting the tuning to any value except `"null"` will discard all built-in chords!
+Setting the tuning to any value except `null` will discard all built-in chords!

     "tuning" : null,